Born: October 03, 1964

 Born in England, Clive Owen was accepted into the prestigious Royal Academy of Dramatic Art (RADA) in 1984.
 After graduation, he joined the Young Vic Theatre and performed a variety of roles onstage.
 Although his film debut was with a lead role in the feature Vroom (1998), Owen didn't become a household name in Britain until 1990, when he starred in the BBC TV series Chancer.
 In 1994, he starred opposite Catherine Zeta-Jones in BBC's The Return of the Native, which aired on CBS in the United States.
 Just a few years later, his face again graced American television screens when he starred in PBS' Mystery Series Second Sight, also imported from the U.K.

-He played the title role in King Arthur (2004), for which he had to get over the fear of riding horses he'd developed after a bad fall while filming another movie.
-In 2005, Owen was nominated for his first Golden Globe awardand won, for his role in the relationship drama Closer (2005).
+Clive played the title role in King Arthur (2004), for which he had to get over the fear of riding horses he'd developed after a bad fall while filming another movie.
+In 2005, Clive was nominated for his first Golden Globe awardand won, for his role in the relationship drama Closer (2005).
 He also received Best Actor nods from the Academy Awards and the BAFTA awards.

 Married to actress Sarah-Jane Fenton, they have two daughters.
 The whole family enjoys going out horseback riding on the weekends.